 The second option is to physically destroy the media.
 You could disassemble each drive and scrape the disk platters inside, but this is time consuming and may still leave some files intact.
 Instead a degaussing unit can be used to destroy the disk; a very strong magnetic field disrupts the disk platters, rendering them completely useless in around four seconds.
 Obviously, once destroyed, the disk cannot be sold or used again.

 How you delete personal data is down to your company’s capabilities and budget.
 The one thing to remember is that you must ensure that personal data is completely unrecoverable before disposing of computer hardware.
-For more advice about secure file deletion as part of general business IT security, or for help with sourcing new IT hardware or software when you need replacements, please get in touch with our expert team in Bristol, Swindon, Thames Valley, Oxford, London or Peterborough!
+For more advice about secure file deletion as part of general business IT security, or for help with sourcing new IT hardware or software when you need replacements, please get in touch with our expert team in Birmingham, Bristol, London, Manchester, Oxford, Peterborough, Swindon or Thames Valley!